 “Central Time” shall mean local time in Chicago, Illinois.

-“Contract Year” shall mean any twelve-month period ending October 31 during the term of this Agreement; provided that the first Contract Year shall be the period commencing on the Effective Date and ending on the following October 31.
+“Contract Year” shall mean any twelve-month period ending October 31 during the term of this Agreement; provided that the Contract Year commencing November 1, 2004 shall end on September 30, 2005 and thereafter Contract Year shall mean any twelve-month period ending September 30 during the term of this Agreement.

-“Cumulative Net Revenues” shall mean with respect to any period (i) the cumulative gross revenues accrued for all Hub Services (including, but not limited to, Hub Services processed by Peoples pursuant to Section 2.6 hereof) with respect to such period, using generally accepted accounting principles, consistently applied, less (ii) any cumulative (A) amounts paid to Peoples by a Hub Shipper for fuel and lost or unaccounted for gas in a Hub Transaction (B) any sales, Btu, severance, gross revenue or other tax (other than income taxes) paid to any Governmental Authority in respect of Hub Services, and (C) any filing fees incurred by Peoples as a result of performing specific Hub Services.
-Notwithstanding the foregoing, Cumulative Net Revenues shall include revenue realized with respect to the performance of Extended Hub Services, if the contract to which such revenue relates was proposed to Peoples prior to the termination or expiration of this Agreement.
-Cumulative Net Revenues may be adjusted retroactively pursuant to Section 7.3.
+“Cumulative Net Revenues” shall mean with respect to any period (i) the cumulative gross revenues accrued for all Hub Services (including, but not limited to, Hub Services processed by Peoples pursuant to Section 2.6 hereof) with respect to such period, using generally accepted accounting principles, consistently applied, less (ii) any cumulative (A) amounts paid to Peoples by a Hub Shipper for fuel and lost or unaccounted for gas in a Hub Service (B) any sales, Btu, severance, gross revenue or other tax (other than income taxes) paid to any Governmental Authority in respect of Hub Services, (C) any refunds paid to any Hub Shipper, (D) any filing fees incurred by Peoples as a result of performing specific Hub Services and (E) the Administrative Service Fee (set forth in Section 7.2 hereof).
+This definition of Cumulative Net Revenues is made expressly subject to Section 2.10.

 “Day” shall mean a period of twenty-four (24) consecutive hours commencing at 9.00 a.m.
 Central Time.
 The date of a Day shall be that of its beginning.